flipt-io/flipt/README.md

 * Fast.
 Written in Go.
 Optimized for performance
 * Stand alone, easy to run server with no external dependencies
+* Ability to create advanced distribution rules to target segments of users
 * Native GRPC client SDKs to integrate with your applications
 * Simple REST API
 * Modern UI and debug console